 Much of the plastic waste we don’t recycle ends up in landfills and in the Pacific Ocean.
 For example, the world’s largest ocean garbage site includes enough floating plastic to cover Texas twice.
 When you install a water treatment system, you can fill reusable bottles instead of using plastic water bottles.

-To learn more about water treatment systems, contact the HVAC experts at HELP Plumbing, Heating, Cooling and Electric.
+To learn more about water treatment systems, contact the HVAC experts at HELP Plumbing, Heating, Cooling and Drains.
 We sell and install water treatment systems for residential properties in Ohio, Kentucky, and Indiana.